 When a report regarding a case of trafficking in persons, etc. is received, the information is shared with the relevant prefectural police department, and an investigation is conducted in the relevant prefectural police department.
-227 reports regarding cases of trafficking in persons, etc. were received in FY2015, 182 in FY2016, and 433 in FY2017.
+In FY2016, 182 reports regarding cases of trafficking in persons, etc. were received, while 433 and 285 reports were received in FY2017 and FY2018 respectively.

-[Figure 21] Anonymous-Report Hot Line poster (in Japanese) (National Police Agency)

-[Figure 22] Anonymous-Report Hot Line procedure (in Japanese) (National Police Agency)
+[Figure 19] Anonymous-Report Hot Line poster (in Japanese) (National Police Agency) [Figure 20] Anonymous-Report Hot Line procedure (in Japanese) (National police Agency)

-- O When the police receive consultation, consideration will be given to the consultation place for the consulter not to feel any psychological pressure, like in a consultation room.
-If the consulter is female, a female officer will interview her if she wishes, and if the consulter is non-Japanese, an officer who can speak his or her native language will interview him or her as far as possible. - O The Immigration Services Agency has established trafficking in persons countermeasure secretariats within the General Affairs Divisions of Regional Immigration Services Bureaus to collect information relating to trafficking.
-The secretariat also strives to increase identification of cases of trafficking in persons acting as a contact point for related organizations and the general public to provide trafficking-related information.

-O When Japanese Embassies and Consulates come into contact with information pertaining to the victims of trafficking in persons, the information is provided swiftly to the relevant ministries and agencies through the Ministry of Foreign Affair.

-(2) Informing latent victims about agencies to which they can report the crime and the measures for protecting them

-O Every year since 2005, the National Police Agency has produced leaflets in several languages calling for people to report cases of trafficking in persons to the police, with the aim of discovering latent victims.
+- When the police receive consultation, consideration will be given to the consultation place for the consulter not to feel any psychological pressure, like in a consultation room.
+If the consulter is female, a female officer will interview her if she wishes, and if the consulter is non-Japanese, an officer who can speak his or her native language will interview him or her as far as possible. - The Immigration Services Agency has established trafficking in persons countermeasure secretariats within the General Affairs Divisions of Regional Immigration Services Bureaus to collect information relating to trafficking.
+The secretariat also strives to increase identification of cases of trafficking in persons acting as a contact point for related organizations and the general public to provide trafficking-related information. - When Japanese Embassies and Consulates come into contact with information pertaining to the victims of trafficking in persons, the information is provided swiftly to the relevant ministries and agencies through the Ministry of Foreign Affair. - (2) Informing latent victims about agencies to which they can report the crime and the measures for protecting them people to report cases of trafficking in persons to the police, with the aim of discovering latent victims.
 These leaflets are distributed to the relevant ministries and agencies, embassies in Tokyo, and NGOs, and also placed in places that can easily catch the eyes of the victims and made available online.